isaacmedina12/Magnitude-Comparator-VLSI-Design-Final-Project/README.md

 - **VHDL Script and Testbench**
   - See "VHDL" directory
   - GTKWave ground truth waveform below

+- **Verification of Functionality**
+   - .sp script
+   - Output waveform result from Custom Waveview

+- **Schematics**
+  - Logic diagrams and schematics from the project

 See figures below for circuit diagrams and verification of functionality waveforms.